 Reinforcement

-Getting it right the first time with a simple product and a small team is relatively easy.
-It’s commendable, but it doesn’t qualify as “excellence.”
+Getting things right on the first try with an easy product and a compact team is comparatively straightforward.
+It’s appreciable, but it isn’t quite “excellence.”

-Another problem is the tendency to apply the same practices and solutions to new problems that require a different approach.
-Sometimes, it’s harder to unlearn something than to learn it.
-So, you might end up treating every problem as if it requires the same solution you used before.
+An additional issue crops up with one’s instinct to apply the same tactics and solutions to newer problems that may need an entirely different methodology.
+Sometimes, unlearning something proves to be more difficult than learning it in the first place.
+So, you may end up treating every problem as though it requires the same solution you had employed previously.

 Figure 2